SyedUmaidAhmed/SyedUmaidAhmed/README.md

 ### This is Syed Umaid Ahmed ! 👋

 - 🔭 I’m currently working on Computer Vision, Machine Learning & Artificial Intelligence.
-- 🌱 All my research work is open-sourced, You can ask me for full verison of Journal articles on my Profile
+- 🌱 All my research work is open-sourced, You can ask me for full verison of Journal articles on my Profile.
 - 👯 I’m looking to collaborate on Research Projects & Publications.
 - 🤔 I’m looking for help with learning new technologies.
 - 💬 Ask me about Advanced Python & Machine Vision